Bass Highway

 Mobile Phone Coverage

-Mobile phone coverage can be patchy around Tasmania.
+Mobile phone coverage can be patchy around Western Tasmania.
 Telstra has the best coverage; Optus and Vodaphone are improving all the time.

 Weather Conditions